romainl/Apprentice/README.md

 The “ideal” `TERM` usually includes the string `256color` like `xterm-256color`.
 The actual value is highly dependent on your terminal emulator and/or your terminal multiplexer, though, so you will have to refer to their manual.

-### Working with a 8/16 colors
+### Working with 8/16 colors

-As an alternative to changing your default `TERM` to `xterm-256color` or similar, you can keep its default value, (usually something like `xterm` or `screen`) and set your terminal emulator to use the Apprentice colorscheme instead of its default colors.
+As an alternative to changing your default `TERM` to `xterm-256color` or similar, you can keep its default value (usually something like `xterm` or `screen`) and set your terminal emulator to use [the Apprentice colorscheme](https://github.com/romainl/iterm2-colorschemes#readme) instead of its default colors.

 The table below contains a subset of Apprentice’s palette.
 You can use a color picker or copy/paste these values: